George Bellas Greenough: Death and legacy

 Greenough travelled on journeys to the continent throughout his life and at the age of 76 he set off for Italy and the East (Constantinople) with a view of connecting the geology of his researches on the geology of India with that of Europe, but he was taken ill en route with oedema ("dropsy"), probably caused by cardiac problems, and died at Naples on 2 April 1855.

 He is buried in Kensal Green Cemetery, North London.
 The grave lies on the south side of the main east–west path.
 A marble bust by Sir Richard Westmacott commissioned for one hundred pounds in 1842 is now in the Geological Society of London.

-Greenough bequeathed his fossil collection to the Geology Department at University College London (UCL) and his notebooks are in the Greenough Papers collection held at UCL Library.
+Greenough bequeathed his fossil collection to the Geology Department at University College London (UCL).
 The student geological society at UCL is named after Greenough.

 The Greenough River in Western Australia was so-named in 1839 by Captain George Grey, after Greenough sponsored his exploration north of Perth.
 Successful wheat production in the area helped establish the small town of Greenough.

+Collections

+Greenough's personal archives are held at University College London and were received in two parts: one from a descendant and one, previously held at Cambridge University Library, in lieu of tax from another branch of the family.
+The collection comprises extensive correspondence, working papers, information about his travels, and material relating to learned societies.